subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Since there are now three possible solutions at average spins $0$ and $m'$ and $-m'$, the question arises: which one does the system choose?

-- If we start from a low temperature state $T<T_c$ at which $m$ is non-zero and gradually increase temperature, then the magnetization initially decreases and then abruptly switches off when the temperature becomes greater than $T_c$.
+- If the system starts from a low temperature state $T<T_c$ at which $m$ is non-zero and gradually increase temperature, then the magnetization initially decreases and then abruptly switches off when the temperature becomes greater than $T_c$.
 This would be the case if we gradually heat a ferromagnet, and is called the Curie Effect.
 This kind of phase transition in which there is an initial gradual decrease in the magnetization as temperature increases, followed by an abrupt change to zero beyond the critical temperature, is referred to as a second order phase transition, and is illustrated in figure 6.
-- If the system starts from a state of random spins $m=0$ at $T > T_c$, then it stays in this state even after the $T < T_c$, until something causes the spins to align.
-This phase change can be triggered by the presence of an external magnetic field.

-Thus the solution for $m = 0$ is unstable if $T<T_c$, and the system can tip into the state $m = +1$ or $m = -1$ very easily as shown next.
+- If the system starts from a state of random spins $m=0$ at $T > T_c$, what happend when the temperature crosses $T_c$?
+The system now has two options since there are two possible paths it can take, which one does it take?
+The answer is, neither.
+It stays in the $m=0$ state until something causes it to change state, and that something is the presence of an external magnetic field.
+The solution for $m = 0$ is unstable if $T<T_c$, and the system can tip into the state $m\gt 0$  or $m\lt 0$ very easily, as shown next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat6.png)